 What do you do with a railroad that is no longer used by a train?
 You put recumbent bikes on it and pedal through the coastal countryside.
-Oregon Coast Railriders is a totally unique experience on the Oregon Coast, and is one of the most popular activities in Tillamook County.
+Twins Ranch Rail Riders is a totally unique experience on the Oregon Coast, and is one of the most popular activities in Tillamook County.

 Cross rivers and pass farms

-Recently, the railriders added another Tillamook County route to their list.
-You can now ride the rails from Wheeler, following the Nehalem River through dense forest tunnels in the mountains, for a beautiful 2-hour round trip.
+Recently, Twins Ranch Rail Riders added another Tillamook County route to their list.
+You can now ride the rails from Wheeler, following the Nehalem River through dense forest tunnels in the mountains, for a beautiful 30-minute round trip.